 Reflecting back on my time 2 years ago as a VA, I make sure the girls I’ve hired are in a similar situation, and who care about my blog and my content.
 I think it’s really important to not skimp out on these expenses once you have enough work to warrant hiring people to help you.

-A good idea is to post in one of the big travel blogging FB groups if you are on the lookout for this kind of work or join Travel Blog Success and post in one of the many forums there.
+A good idea is to post in one of the big travel blogging FB groups if you are on the lookout for this kind of work or join Super Star Blogging and post in one of the many forums there.

 2. Become a freelance writer